 You can download the flyer here.

 Odd Socks Day will take place on Friday, 9 October.
 Why not host a fundraising event at your school, office or with your friends.
 Meet up, take a photo and then post it to social media – don’t forget to use #OSD2020 so we can find you!

 Get social and spread the word

-Help raise awareness of Grow’s work and Odd Socks Day by posting on your social media accounts and using the hashtags:
+Help raise awareness of Grow’s work and Odd Socks Day by posting on your social media accounts – don’t forget to use the hashtag #osd2020